During

 immersion of life in Tanzania, with no family or friends visiting; not leaving

-Tanzania bar one week in Namibia, and living quite remotely with very limited
+Tanzania except for one week in Namibia, and living quite remotely with very limited

 access to internet for Skype or reception for phone calls, coming back to